-Prior to 2002, Alaska plaice (Pleuronectes quadrituberculatus) were managed as part of the "other flatfish" complex, however enough biological information exists for Alaska plaice to allow an age-structured population model to be used to assess this stock.
-Since 2002, Alaska plaice have been managed separately from the "other flatfish" complex.
+Prior to 2002, Alaska plaice (Pleuronectes quadrituberculatus) were managed as part of the "other flatfish" complex.
+Since then an age-structured model has been used for the stock assessment allowing Alaska plaice to be managed separately form the "other flatfish" complex as a single species.

 The distribution of Alaska plaice is mainly on the Eastern Bering Sea continental shelf, with only small amounts found in the Aleutian Islands region.
 In particular, the summer distribution of Alaska plaice is generally confined to depths < 110 m, with larger fish predominately in deep waters and smaller juveniles (<20 cm) in shallow coastal waters (Zhang et al., 1998).
-The Alaska plaice distribution overlaps with rock sole (Lepidopsetta bilineata) and yellowfin sole (Limanda aspera), but the center of it's distribution is north of the center of the other two species.
+The Alaska plaice distribution overlaps with rock sole (Lepidopsetta polyxystra) and yellowfin sole (Limanda aspera), but the center of the distribution is north of the center of the other two species.